jeremytammik/tbc/a/2022_logging.md

 > - [Revit Journal Files: They Aren’t Just for Autodesk Support](https://www.autodesk.com/autodesk-university/class/Revit-Journal-Files-They-Arent-Just-Autodesk-Support-2018#video)

-Finally, looking at journal file entries is also mentioned as an alternative to `AdWindows` for [intercepting commands executed by keyboard shortcuts](https://forums.autodesk.com/t5/revit-api-forum/intercepting-commands-executed-by-keyboard-shortcuts/td-p/12457597).
+Finally, to round this off, looking at journal file entries is also mentioned as an alternative to `AdWindows` for [intercepting commands executed by keyboard shortcuts](https://forums.autodesk.com/t5/revit-api-forum/intercepting-commands-executed-by-keyboard-shortcuts/td-p/12457597).

 ####<a name="3"></a> WPF Progress Bar with Abort Button